Contact us!

 Ana’s favorite thing about the OWP community is the way that she is given the opportunity to try new things and expand her comfort zone, while always remaining a part of a community that is centered around mutual respect and care for others.
 She is looking forward to fostering that environment at OWP this year, and to creating new and unique relationships with each of her students.

-When she’s not teaching at One World Project, Ana likes to spend time with her nephew, play soccer, and sleep!
+When she’s not teaching at One World Project, Ana likes to bake, and spend time with her nephew!

 IMG_0862.jpg